Four UNC Students to present papers at The National Conference on Undergraduate Research

 Congratulations to all UNC students who represented us at various conferences and festivals throughout the country this spring.
 Also congratulations to all students who participated in UNC's Research Day.

-UNC Undergraduates Presenting at 31st Annual National Conference on Undergraduate Research
+The following students presented papers at the 31st Annual National Conference on Undergraduate Research in Memphis, TN last April:

-- Melissa Chowning, Anthropology, "An Inside View: Childhood Stress at the Greek Colony, Himera"
+Melissa Chowning "An Inside View: Childhood Stress at the Greek Colony, Himera"

-- Alexis Corcoran, Alyssa Shepherd, and Carly Browning, Cell & Molecular Biology, "Characterization of Luminal and Basal-like Breast Cancer Cells in Relation to BCL11A Genomic Editing"
+Alexis Corcoran, Alyssa Shepherd, & Carly Browning , "Characterization of Luminal and Basal-like Breast Cancer Cells in Relation to BCL11A Genomic Editing"

-- Emily Doerner, Asian Studies/GIS/Geography, "Forest Cover and Changes in the Kashmir Valley: Militarization, Environmental Degradation, and Adaptation'
+Emily Doerner, "Forest Cover and Change in the Kashmir Valley: Militarization, Environmental Degradation, and Adaptation"

 The Office of Undergraduate Research